Introduction to Security, Intelligence and Terrorism Studies

 Studying political corruption in detail you will explore the dynamics and impact of this problem for western democracies through key theories and case studies.

-An exciting and unique opportunity to work with a Westminster MP in London.
+An exciting and unique opportunity to work with a MP in London or in their constituency office as part of your degree.
+There is also the chance to develop your own placement which would be accredited by us.
 You will put your research and communication skills to work in a challenging setting that places you at the centre of British politics.

 Please note that it may not be possible to deliver the full list of options every year as this will depend on factors such as how many students choose a particular option.
 Exact modules may also vary in order to keep content current.
 When accepting your offer of a place to study on this programme, you should be aware that not all optional modules will be running each year.
 Your tutor will be able to advise you as to the available options on or before the start of the programme.
 Whilst the University tries to ensure that you are able to undertake your preferred options, it cannot guarantee this.